Is the pre-tax benefit the same as a flexible spending plan?

 It will appear that way to employees but this benefit is different on the payroll side.
 Pre-tax transit is under IRS code, Section 132(f), Qualified Transportation Fringe.
 It is not part of Section 125.

 Pre-tax transit is open to everyone.
 There are no eligibility requirements, enrollment timeframes nor reporting required.
 It may be offered to union, non-union, full time as well as part time employees.
-The more employees that participate in the pre-tax transit benefit, the more the employer saves on payroll costs.

 Pre-tax transit is not a "use it or lose it" benefit.
 It is intended to be deducted and used each month.
 However, since employers capture the payroll deductions upfront, the employee uses the deductions on a rolling basis.
 The deductions do not evaporate if not used, they store.
 Vouchers do have expiration dates, usually 13 months from when the employer purchases them.